codelibs/docker-fess/compose/README.md

 Description
 =====

-This is the official Fess image created by N2SM Inc.
+This is example compose file for running Fess and Elasticsearch with Docker Compose.

 Usage
 =====